Food Drive Fundraiser Ideas That Stand Out | 12 Creative Formats

 Food Drive Fundraiser Ideas That Stand Out

-Food insecurity touches every county in the US—Feeding America reports that 100% of counties have neighbors worried about putting food on the table.
+Food insecurity touches every county in the US.
+According to Feeding America, 100% of counties have neighbors worried about putting food on the table.
 Food drives are one of the most direct ways to help, but with so many drives running (especially around the holidays), yours can get lost in the noise.

 Why these food drive ideas work